-A tonsillectomy results in the formation of thick, yellow-white scabs.
-These scabs are a normal part of the healing process.
-They typically fall off between 5 and 10 days after surgery.
+After a tonsillectomy, thick, yellow-white scabs will form.
+These scabs are part of the healing process.
+Tonsillectomy scabs typically last between 5 and 10 days after surgery.

 The scabs usually fall off in small pieces.
 There may also be a small amount of bleeding.
 Most people swallow the scabs, often without realizing.

 Recovery from a tonsillectomy can take 10–14 days.
 Adults commonly take longer than children to recover from the surgery.

 A person’s throat is likely to be sore and swollen, and they may have difficulty speaking or eating.
 The scabs will also form quite quickly and often cause bad breath.

 - a headache

 - low grade fever of up to 101°F

 - minor bleeding, such as flecks of blood in the saliva